-Our 36 extra-care flats at Ditchburn Place on Mill Road are for people who require help and support with daily living, perhaps with preparing meals, washing and dressing, or administering medication.
+Our extra-care accommodation is designed for people who require help and support with daily living.
+This might include assistance with preparing meals, washing and dressing, or administering medication.

 The flats are within short walking distance of local shops and amenities, and there is a bus stop just outside with a good link to Addenbrooke’s hospital and the train station.

 Assistance with personal care is available from the on-site care team; the level of care is set out in each individual's personal service user care plan following a meeting with each individual to agree what they need.

 Help might include assistance with washing and dressing, washing or showering, or administering or prompting to take medication.
 Tenants can use an alternative care provider if they choose.

 We are regulated by the Care Quality Commission (CQC) who carry out regular inspections on our service.
 Our last inspection was in June 2017 when we were awarded a ‘good’ in all areas.

 We engage with a range of other agencies and professionals to ensure a holistic approach to each person’s care is considered.
 This includes GPs, district nurses, social workers, occupational therapists, and physiotherapists.

 Each extra-care flat has a bedroom, a living room, a kitchen and a bathroom with a level-access shower, toilet and sink.
 They are centrally heated and are designed for wheelchair access.

 The 36 flats are located over three floors with lift access.
 Each floor also has shared kitchen and dining room facilities and an assisted bathroom , providing those who would prefer it the option of a bath.

 Each flat has its own front door and letter box, and tenants are also given a key to the building entrance.
 The flats are unfurnished, and let by tenancy agreement.